SQL2Circuits: Estimating Cardinalities, Execution Times, and Costs for SQL Queries with Quantum Natural Language Processing: Analysis of model

 Expressibility for the training circuits for the binary classification of execution times is visualized in Figure \ref{fig:expressibility_1}.
-Compared to the studies performed in \cite{Sim_Johnson_Aspuru_Guzik_2019}, we can deduce that the expressibility of the model is favorable because its Kullback-Leibler divergence value is 0.017, which is close to those divergence values which correspond to the well-performing circuits in \cite{Sim_Johnson_Aspuru_Guzik_2019}.
-We need to emphasize that we calculated expressibility over the whole model consisting of multiple circuits with post-selection.
-Of course, we should be comparing quantum machine learning models and not just single circuits, which justifies calculating the expressibility of the model as a whole.
+The circuit architectures for cardinality and cost estimations are similar, so the calculations can be generalized to these cases.
+The expressibility of the model is good because its Kullback-Leibler divergence value is 0.017, which is close to those divergence values that correspond to the well-performing circuits ($< 0.02$) in the previous evaluation \cite{Sim_Johnson_Aspuru_Guzik_2019}.

-\subsection{Entangling capability}
+Furthermore, we studied the expressibility of the circuits used in 4-class and 8-class classification.
+The histograms and the corresponding Haar distribution are in Figures \ref{fig:expressibility_2} and \ref{fig:expressibility_3}.
+The fact that the shape of the histograms follows the Haar distribution means that the distributions are close to each other.
+The expressibility of the circuits decreases, being $0.032$ and $0.056$, respectively.
+These values are not yet considered poor, but they approach the values for which circuits were found to be sub-optimal ($\mathrm{Exp} > 0.09$) \cite{Sim_Johnson_Aspuru_Guzik_2019}.
+This suggests that we may need to modify the circuit layout to represent the classification problem effectively when the number of classes increases.
+This also aligns with the results we obtained from evaluating the model: its performance started to decrease when the number of classes grew, as Figures \ref{fig:5_pennylane_optax_adamw_state_Sim14Ansatz_cost_20_20_01_8}, \ref{fig:1_pennylane_optax_adamw_state_Sim14Ansatz_cardinality_20_20_01_8}, and \ref{fig:9_pennylane_optax_adamw_state_Sim14Ansatz_execution_time_20_20_01_8} demonstrate.

-The entangling capability of a circuit is related to the circuit's property to efficiently represent solutions utilizing entangled states with preferably having a small number of gates \cite{Sim_Johnson_Aspuru_Guzik_2019}.
-In this work, the entangling capability is calculated with the Meyer-Wallach entangling measure, although there exist other possible metrics \cite{Sim_Johnson_Aspuru_Guzik_2019}.
-The following formulation for the Meyer-Wallach entangling measure was deduced in \cite{Brennen_2003}
+\subsubsection{Entangling capability}

-where $n$ is the number of qubits, $S$ is a collection of randomly sampled parameter vectors, $\mathrm{Tr}$ is the standard trace operation applied to the single qubit reduced states $\rho_k$ for $k = 1, \ldots, n$.
-A single qubit reduced state corresponds to calculating the partial traces over the state vectors without including the single qubits $k = 1, \ldots, n$.
-In other words, $Q$ is the average linear entropy over all the single qubit reduced states \cite{Sim_Johnson_Aspuru_Guzik_2019}.
-Entangling capability for the training circuits for the binary classification of execution times is visualized in Figure \ref{fig:entangling_capability_1}.
-The code for calculating these values is on GitHub \cite{SQL2Circuits_Github}.
+The entangling capability of a circuit is related to its property of efficiently representing solutions utilizing entangled states, preferably with a small number of gates.
+This work calculates the entangling capability with the Meyer-Wallach entangling measure \cite{Sim_Johnson_Aspuru_Guzik_2019}.
+Computing the measure is relatively technical and can be found in \cite{Brennen_2003}.
+The key concept is that two qubits can exist in two extremes: completely separate (represented by $0$) or maximally entangled (represented by $1$).
+An example of a maximally entangled state is the Bell state.
+This principle extends to systems with multiple qubits.